trinanda/my_first_CMS/README.md

 ### 6. Alembic Configurations
     6.1 initialize alembic init
     6.2 go to alembic.ini file, then config on sqlalchemy.url
-        #*# sqlalchemy.url function is a url to conect to the database via SQLAlchemy
+        #*# sqlalchemy.url function is a url to conect alembic to the database via SQLAlchemy
     6.3 On folder you have initialize on above, go to env.py, then config on target_metadata
-        #*# as you can see on that file, you need to create new module that called models.py, function for this file is to create table to database\
+        #*# as you can see on that file, you need to create new module that called models.py, function for this file is to create table to database
+        #*# the imported will be not found, so..you must interact with interpreter
+        #*# the way is, import sys module, then call path "path" list, and the "append" the package that you store your models